-- Antibiotic: Start your antibiotic tablet the night of surgery and take all tablets as prescribed and until finished. - Pain: You will be prescribed a pain medication for post-operative pain control.
+- Antibiotic: Start your antibiotic tablet the night of surgery and take all tablets as prescribed and until finished. - Mouthwash: Rise with any over the counter diluted mouthwash two to three times a day for one week.
+Dilute your mouthwash 1:1 with water. - Pain: You will be prescribed a pain medication for post-operative pain control.
 If your discomfort after surgery is not strong you are welcomed to take Tylenol in place of the prescribed medication.
 Do not take Tylenol with the pain medication, often the medication you are prescribed will have Tylenol in it.
 Do not exceed 4,000 mg of Tylenol in any 24-hour period.
 Take medication with food to minimize risk of nausea. - Nausea: A common side effect after general anesthesia and strong medications.
 If you are experiencing nausea, we advise that you take your nausea medication. - Constipation: You will experience constipation if taking narcotic pain relievers.
 MiraLAX or other over the counter laxatives are recommended.
 Do not wait to take until you are constipated.
 Begin treatment with narcotic use. - Medications to Avoid: Take only those medications approved or prescribed by your surgeon.
 Avoid medications containing aspirin or ibuprofen (Advil, Motrin, Naproxen, others) for two weeks before and after surgery.
 These medications may increase bleeding. - Substances to Avoid: Avoid alcohol, nicotine, and caffeine, for these will dramatically slow the healing process.